Six Greenpeace Non Violent Direct Actions

 Greenpeace volunteers are regularly invited to take part in Non Violent Direct Actions (NVDA).
 These are an important part of how we campaign, and they are not undertaken lightly – as they usually involve some risk of arrest.
 Here are six illustrations of the sort of actions volunteers have been invited to take part in, for your consideration.

 In October 2007, just after 5am, approximately 50 Greenpeace volunteers took over a little known coal fired power station in Kent.
 One team immobilised the huge conveyor belt carrying coal, and then chained themselves to the machinery.
 Another team climbed onto the plant roof (as illustrated), while a smaller group climbed a 200m ladder up the inside of the chimney.
-A smaller team occupied the jetty using a roll up inflatable.
+A smaller team occupied the jetty using a roll-up inflatable.

-Outside the plant a 4th team acting as decoys for the plant security at the main gate, and then proceeded to leaflet the staff, as to why Greenpeace had taken this action.
+Outside the plant a 4th team acted as decoys for the plant security at the main gate, and then proceeded to leaflet the staff, as to why Greenpeace had taken this action.
 Away from the plant three other teams leafleted the towns around Kingsnorth, and a host of other volunteers were involved in support roles.